blong8334/Draft_Kings_PGA/README.md

   * Branch and Bound Algorithm
   * Simplex Algorithm

-NOTE: The above methods and algorithm are implemented in Javscript.
+NOTE: The above methods and algorithms are implemented in Javscript.

 Have fun, enjoy.